jdx/mise/docs/configuration.md

 ### `mise.toml` schema

-- You can find the JSON schema for `.mise.toml` [here](https://github.com/jdx/mise/blob/main/schema/mise.json) or at <https://mise.jdx.dev/schema/mise.json>.
+- You can find the JSON schema for `mise.toml` [here](https://github.com/jdx/mise/blob/main/schema/mise.json) or at <https://mise.jdx.dev/schema/mise.json>.
 - Some editors can load it automatically to provide autocompletion and validation for when editing a `mise.toml` file ([VSCode](https://code.visualstudio.com/docs/languages/json#_json-schemas-and-settings), [IntelliJ](https://www.jetbrains.com/help/idea/json.html#ws_json_using_schemas), [neovim](https://github.com/b0o/SchemaStore.nvim), etc.).
 It is also available in the [JSON schema store](https://www.schemastore.org/json/).
 - Note that for `included tasks` (see [task configuration](/tasks/#task-configuration), there is another schema: <https://mise.jdx.dev/schema/mise-task.json>)

 ## Global config: `~/.config/mise/config.toml`

 mise can be configured in `~/.config/mise/config.toml`.
-It's like local `.mise.toml` files except that it is used for all directories.
+It's like local `mise.toml` files except that it is used for all directories.